Discovering Hidden Value

 By contrast, take a look at these questions, assembled to discover how we might be of value, rather than how valuable we are:

-“What was it about my CV that prompted you to meet with me?”
+“What about my CV prompted you to meet with me?”

 “Of these four subjects, which would be most valuable for you to explore today?”